Market Analysts see Freeport-McMoRan Inc. [FCX] gaining to $50. Time to buy?

 Scotiabank have made an estimate for Freeport-McMoRan Inc. shares, keeping their opinion on the stock as Sector Outperform, with their previous recommendation back on March 14, 2023.
 The new note on the price target was released on November 11, 2022, representing the official price target for Freeport-McMoRan Inc. stock.
 Previously, the target price had yet another raise to $29, while Exane BNP Paribas analysts kept a Neutral rating on FCX stock.

-Freeport-McMoRan Inc. [FCX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.22.
-With this latest performance, FCX shares dropped by -0.62% in over the last four-week period, additionally plugging by 32.62% over the last 6 months – not to mention a drop of -17.21% in the past year of trading.
+Freeport-McMoRan Inc. [FCX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 7.32.
+With this latest performance, FCX shares gained by 21.77% in over the last four-week period, additionally plugging by 50.57% over the last 6 months – not to mention a drop of -9.14% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Freeport-McMoRan Inc. [FCX] shares currently have an operating margin of +32.36 and a Gross Margin at +34.68.
 Freeport-McMoRan Inc.’s Net Margin is presently recorded at +14.83.